Banking-as-a-Service (BaaS) is all the rage in the fintech community today.

-Figo, Fidor Bank, SolarisBank, Railbank, and Bankable are some of the early adopters of BaaS & have shown great success in adopting Banking-as-a-Service model and are generating huge revenues through it.
+Figo, Fidor Bank, SolarisBank, Railbank, and Bankable are some of the early adopters of BaaS & have shown great success in adopting the Banking-as-a-Service model and are generating huge revenues through it.

 BaaS Models Explained

-Till date, banking-as-a-service is broadly classified into three different categories.
+To date, banking-as-a-service is broadly classified into three different categories.
 Let’s have a look at them –

 API STORES: Traditional or challenger banks that offer their APIs directly to consumers & Fintechs to build better banking services.